-NAMA is required to post cash collateral with the NTMA under a collateral posting agreement (CPA) (as amended) entered into in 2012.
-The NTMA is the counterparty to all NAMA derivatives.
+NAMA was required to post cash collateral with the NTMA under a collateral posting agreement (CPA) (as amended) entered into in 2012.
+The NTMA was the counterparty to all NAMA derivatives.
 The NTMA require cash to be placed with it as collateral to reduce the exposure it has to NAMA with regard to its derivative positions.
-At 30 June 2021, NAMA's derivative liability exposure was €2k (Q1 2021: €239k) as set out in Note 15.
+At 30 September 2021, NAMA's derivative liability exposure was $\in$ Nil (Q2 2021: $\in$ 2k) as set out in Note 15.
+As NAMA holds no derivatives at the reporting date no collateral is currently posted with the NTMA.